meganodris/meganodris.github.io/_pages/about.md

   - /about.html
 ---

 Third year PhD student in the Pathogen Dynamics Group at the University of Cambridge.
-My research focuses on the development and application of mathematical models to aid our understanding of pathogen transmission and immune dynamics.
+My research focuses on the development and application of mathematical models to better understand of pathogen transmission and immune dynamics.

 Education
 ------
-+ PhD in Infectious Disease Epidemiology, University of Cambridge 2020-present
++ PhD Infectious Disease Epidemiology, University of Cambridge, 2020-present
 + MSc Epidemiology, London School of Hygiene and Tropical Medicine, 2015-2016
 + BSc Environmental Science, University College Cork, 2011-2015